eficode-academy/istio-katas/002-deployment-patterns.md

 ### Overview

-- If not already done, deploy the sentences app
+- Deploy the sentences app and version `name-v3` of the name service

 - Run the `scripts/loop-query.sh`